flextype-plugins/icon/README.md

 1. Download & Install all required dependencies.
 2. Create new folder `/project/plugins/icon`
-3. Download jQuery Plugin and unzip plugin content to the folder `/project/plugins/icon`
+3. Download Icon Plugin and unzip plugin content to the folder `/project/plugins/icon`

 ## Settings